trovu/trovu/Advanced-settings-&-personal-shortcuts.md

   - `github:` A Github user name, or a dot
   - (optional) `name:` Some custom name (default: value from `github:`)

-The dot will refer to the current github user (where this `config.yml` is located).
+The dot will refer to the __current githu user__ (where this `config.yml` is located).

+The __order__ is also relevant: The later the namespace appears in the list, the higher priority it has.
+So in the example above, shortcuts in `my` have highest precedence.

 ### Default keyword